 - forward your application for processing

-How to tell if you're entitled to a disability bus pass
+How to tell if you're entitled to a disabled person's bus pass

 There are 7 categories of disability which can entitle a person to concessionary bus travel: